retirement sories

 Be sincere, avoid exaggerated sentiment.

-Have a central theme or message - I will miss you, but I’m positive about my future (see my own retirement speech example)
+Have a central theme or message - I will miss you, but I’'m positive about my future.

 The content of your speech should include the following:

-• Thank your colleagues for their support in your career and personal life - have a look at my "too-long" original retirement speech.
+• Thank your colleagues for their support in your career and personal life - have a look at my "too-long" speech example draft

 • Refer to some career highlights